 Kathryn has been involved in teaching and training mental health clinicians, and provision of clinical supervision to colleagues and intern Psychologists from Sydney-based Universities.
 Kathryn also participates in regular peer supervision and professional workshops to continue developing her knowledge, skills, and techniques.

-Kathryn is at Illumen on Monday through to Thursday.
+Kathryn is at Illumen Mondays through to Thursdays.